 An invoice template is a pre-designed document used to create and issue invoices quickly and consistently.
 It defines the structure, fields, and layout of the...

-An invoice is a formal document issued by a seller to a customer that details the goods or services provided, the agreed prices, applicable taxes,...
+In short: An invoice is a formal document issued by a seller to a buyer that lists the products or services provided, their quantities, agreed...